-While the journey has been long and somewhat tortuous, an advocate for alternative fumigation methods of New Zealand’s export logs has welcomed a reassessed “road map” on the future use of methyl bromide.
+While the journey has been long and somewhat tortuous, an advocate for alternative fumigation of New Zealand’s export logs has welcomed a reassessed “road map” on the future use of methyl bromide.

-The Decision-Making Committee of the Environmental Protection Authority recently announced what it calls a “comprehensive suite” of new rules for the toxic and ozone-depleting substance.
+The Decision-Making Committee of the Environmental Protection Authority (EPA) recently announced what it calls a “comprehensive suite” of new rules for the toxic and ozone-depleting substance.

 Kade McConville, group director of Melbourne-based Draslovka Services Group, says the outcomes of the EPA reassessment “are now based on science over grandfather rights, and have categorically changed the landscape of fumigation in New Zealand”.

 Draslovka is seeking to have ethanedinitrile (EDN), a “non ozone-depleter” developed by the company in the Czech Republic, registered with the EPA in New Zealand.

 Kade says he sees the EPA reassessment of methyl bromide as “justice for the environment and the communities which this substance has affected for decades”.

 Dr Chris Hill, general manager of the EPA’s Hazardous Substances Group, says the decision sets a roadmap to full recapture of methyl bromide.

 “It provides a clear and structured pathway for industry to reduce the amount of methyl bromide emitted,” says Dr Hill.

 Ship-hold fumigation will be banned from 1 January 2023.